toche7/MLandAI/README.md

 # Demo Machine Learning with Python
 This project consists of basic ML demostrations.
 It was design for 3 hour-course with in a troduction to Machine Learning.
-There 4 files of Jupyter Notebook
+There 4 files of Jupyter Notebook:
 - Python Review
 - Linear Regression
 - Dicision Tree
 - Logistic Regression

-Have fun with ML.
+Let have fun with ML. <br>
 Thank you.